edgesite/desktop/README.md

 Java && Go Desktop functions.
 Have you tried to find user default Download folder using java?
 It is very complicated.
 If so, you would find this library very helpful.

+Using this library you can use Java or Go language to write a desktop applications and services, without a restriction to be console only or limited Swing/AWT application.

 ## Features

-  * Cross platform user specific folders: Download folder, Home folder, Documents folder
+  * Cross platform user specific folders: Download folder, Home folder, Documents folder, etc ...
   * Cross platform SysTray Icon
   * Cross platform Browser Pop Window
+  * Cross platform Power Events (reboot, logout)

 ## Example Desktop Folders